 Later, they arrive at an abandoned football stadium where they carry Macedon into the facility while SuperPro emerges from underneath the van.
 As he sneaks his way inside, he oversees the entire operation as well as the “head coach” that serves as the kidnappers’ leader.
 As Phil prepares to alert the authorities on this illegal operation, one particular assailant blindsides him with a football bomb as he gets knocked out in the explosion.
 Later, SuperPro wakes up in his cage as the coach introduces his team called the Head Hunters as several of their members include Hans and Flinch, but also Bullet and (the one who attacked our hero earlier) Kabuki-Back.

 It turns out that everyone involved within this malevolent group used to play in the NFL, but they weren’t good enough to last long.
 As the head coach storms off, Mercy arrives as she reveals that he’s actually her father Buck Sutter as she believes that her dad didn’t get “a fair chance” from the league.
-SuperPro counter-argues by stating that the league gives “everybody” as hot as he tells her to alert the cops.
+SuperPro counter-argues by stating that the league gives “everybody” a shot as he tells her to alert the cops.
 However, she refuses to do so as she takes her leave.
-Later, the captured players are forced into playing an illegal game against the Head Hunters as they rough up their captives and constantly break the league’s rules of the game.
+Later, the captured players are forced into playing an illegal contest against the Head Hunters as they rough up their captives and constantly break the league’s rules of the game.
 Phil uses his chin strap snap in order to jimmy the lock on his cage and break free before telling the NFL’s finest to stand aside while he deals with their captors.
 However, the Head Hunters gang up on him as they unleash their wrath upon him.
 Afterwards, SuperPro decides to unleash his full strength.

 He uses his superhuman vigor to overwhelm his foes as Kabuki-Back attempts to take him down with another football bomb.
 Fortunately, he notices as he times its bounce and promptly kicks it towards the power unit that operates the players’ cages.
 From there, the captured athletes join the fight as they skillfully subdue the Head Hunters.
 Meanwhile, SuperPro takes out Kabuki-Back who turns out to be Mercy.
 Flinch runs in with bolts blazing as he attempts to strike back.
 Fortunately, Phil tosses a nearby oil drum filled with water as the fiend ends up shocking himself.
 While Buzz retreats with his daughter, SuperPro takes out the last Head Hunter (possibly named Bullet) as he activates the fiend’s thruster as he flies out of control.
 In the end, the NFL players and Phil defeated the Head Hunters as they place the fiends inside their own cages.
 Meanwhile, Issue 5 ends with Buzz and Mercy having driven miles away from the rundown stadium as they vow to recruit new members onto their team in order to get back our hero.